 Surface tension is the property of a liquid rest, due to to which the top surface of a liquid contained in a vessel behaves like a stretched membrane occupying minimum surface area.

-How to Calculate Surface Tension ?
+How to Calculate Surface Tension?

 Explanation for Surface Tension

 Consider a cube of liquid.
-The molecules of the liquid experience a pull by the neighboring molecules equally.
+The molecules of the liquid experience a pull by the neighbouring molecules equally.
 Hence, the molecule is acted upon by balanced attractive cohesive forces.
 But the molecules present near the edges (top surface) are pulled inward because of the unbalanced cohesive forces.
 But these molecules cannot move inward due to the opposition offered by inner molecules leading to a tension at the surface.
 Thus, the molecules at the surface realign themselves giving a spherical shape to the drop of a liquid.
 For example, a drop of water is always spherical.

 Similarly, at the top surface of a liquid in a vessel the molecules are pulled inward due to the unbalanced cohesive forces acting downward.
 Due to this, the surface of the liquid behaves like a stretched membrane.
 This phenomenon is called ‘surface tension‘.